RoqCode/sbsync/README.md

-# Storyblok Sync TUI
+# sbsync – a TUI for syncing Storyblok spaces

-Storyblok Sync is a terminal user interface (TUI) that synchronises Stories, Folders, and Components between two Storyblok spaces.
+sbsync is a terminal user interface (TUI) that synchronises Stories, Folders, and Components between two Storyblok spaces.
 It lets you scan source/target, select content, preflight collisions, and apply changes — now including component group mapping, internal tags, and presets.

+This is an independent open-source project.
+It is not affiliated with or endorsed by Storyblok GmbH.

 See also: